SimVascular/simvascular.github.io-archive/source/documentation/modeling/_levelSet.md

 Stage 2 level set is intended to provide a smooth, accurate contour based on the results of stage 1.

 + **Blur** parameters control the image blur on the feature image and the advection image.
 Similar to what discussed for stage 1, inceasing this value on images subject to a significant noise level may improve the accuracy of the resulting segmentation.
-Increased image blur will decrease percision, for this reason it is reccomended that blur settings be lower in stage 2 than in stage 1.
+Increased image blur will decrease precision, for this reason it is recommended that blur settings be lower in stage 2 than in stage 1.
 + **Kupp** and **Klow** specifies the maximum tolerable curvature.
 Unlike stage 1, where there is a equilbrium curvature, stage 2 has a specific allowable range for curvature.
 When the curvature is too low the level set will grow/shrink the front to obtain a allowable curvature. <font color="orange">**WARNING:**</font> If Klow is set too high, it may result in overshoot.

 ##### Advanced Features